Trek Your Way Through the Catlins and Clutha

 Inhabited by a small colony of glowworms, the Manuka Gorge Tunnel is a real treat to visit.
 This track hardly constitutes a challenge at only 10 minutes return.
 While in the area, consider hiking an extra 20 minutes to the Mount Stuart Reserve offering a great view to the ancient Stone Viaduct.

-Location: 12km northwest of Milton.
+Location: 12km (7 miles) northwest of Milton.
 On State Highway 8, take Rhodes Road.

 9. Nugget Point